blacklanternsecurity/bbot/docs/contribution.md

 ```

 - Now, any changes you make in the code will be reflected in the `bbot` command.
-- Run the tests locally to ensure they pass:
+- Run the tests locally to ensure they pass.
+- Finally, commit and push your changes, and create a pull request to the `dev` branch of the main BBOT repo.

+## Running Tests

+BBOT makes use of pytest for its unit testing.
+You can run the tests simply by executing the bash script at `bbot/test/run_tests.sh`:

 ```bash
 # auto-format code indentation, etc.